rfspringer/laborlab-network-analysis/README.txt

 ### **Run Gini Calculations on NetworkX Graph(s)**
 (0. Load data into networkX graph.
 This can be done in a process similarly to how it was executed in `ipums_data_extraction.ipynb` and `ipums_graph_analysis.ipynb` for IPUMS data)
-1. Use `gini_from_netx.py`to calculate gini components.
-Beware for large datasets this can easily overwhelm memory :( this is why CPS stateXindustry calculations and other calculations that involve fully connected components should be run using matrices in the GiniCalculator class!
+1. Use `gini_from_netx.py`to calculate gini components. - Beware though that for large datasets this can easily overwhelm memory :( this is why CPS stateXindustry calculations and other calculations that involve fully connected components should be run using matrices in the GiniCalculator class!